cjmet/AhMediaPlayer/README.md

   * not: _public string Name;_
 * Remember to set your Id properties to Public!
 * Remember to set your Interfaces and DbContext to Public!
+* Move DataLibrary to a .Net Library for compatibility with API and CLI projects
+  * A MauiLibrary is not the same as a .Net Library.
+The MauiLibrary may? only compatible with Maui?
+While the .Net Library works with API and CLI as well.
+This might be an issue later if I try to develop an Android app.
 * A start on the Initial Background Task.
 * My First MAUI App